 - In November 2021 the County issued a Request for Proposals for broadband providers to partner with the County to expand fiber optic high speed broadband services to every household and business in the County.
-The County received three proposals and after lengthy reviews, interviewed each firm in February of this year.
-The County selected two firms to negotiate with and after a long and thorough negotiation, the County has selected Cox Communications for a broadband expansion services contract.
+The County received three proposals and after lengthy reviews, interviewed each firm in February 2022.
+The County selected two firms to negotiate with and after a long and thorough negotiation, the County selected Cox Communications for a broadband expansion services contract.

-- There are currently approximately 3,053 homes in the County with limited to no broadband service that will be connected within 28 months of Cox receiving its permits.
-Work is scheduled to begin by the end of September 2022, with an estimated completion in September 2024.
+- There are approximately 3,053 homes in the County with limited to no broadband service that will be connected within 28 months of Cox receiving its permits.
+Work began in October 2022.

 - The project will also involve upgrading infrastructure to existing customers, so that the entire County network will be fiber optic service, therefore existing Cox customers will receive a noticeable upgrade in their service.